yusephbarghash/Data_Analysis_Simple_Projects/analyze_iris_data/README.md

-## Analyze and making alogistic regression model on the Iris data from kaggle
+## Analyze and making a logistic regression model on the Iris data from kaggle